 How to Calculate Stroke, Bore, and PSI for Your Cylinder Rod?

 To determine the correct stroke, you must know what amount of travel is required for your application.
 The bore size and force involved are closely related to how much force there will be a given pressure on any surface area (i.e. if it was necessary).
-Additionally, an extremely high PSI rating may not always have been effective in setting all available load conditions at or above freezing temperatures while using too low PSA ratings could cause excessively expensive operating procedures.
+In extreme temperature conditions (such as below -20°C or above 80°C), the effect of changes in hydraulic oil viscosity on system pressure must be considered.
+Too high a rated pressure may cause difficulties in starting at low temperatures, while too low a pressure setting will reduce system efficiency and increase operating costs.

 Click Here, Find the Best Hydraulic Cylinders Rod to Match Your Needs.